RM550/Learn-Python-with-Reyan/01_python_fundamental/08_literals/readme.md

 ## 5. Collection Literals 🧳🔢

-Python mein collection types ka literal format alag hota hai, jaise: 🧳🔤
+Python has different formats for collection literals, such as: 🧳🔤

 - **List Literals** 📋📝: A list of values 📝
 - **Tuple Literals** 🔗🔒: An ordered, immutable collection 🔐